 Call for Research Proposals & Papers

-The mission of PRMIA is to promote, develop and share professional risk management practices globally.
-PRMIA's scholastic arm, the PRMIA Institute, seeks to advance best practices globally through a series of detailed publications on areas of emerging interest to risk professionals working in all areas of financial services.
-PRMIA Institute therefore seeks the submission of high-quality papers relating to professional risk management for publication in forthcoming anthologies.
-All accepted papers will be made available to sustaining members via the Institute’s portal.
+PRMIA Institute advances best practices globally through detailed publications on areas of emerging interest to risk professionals working in all areas of financial services.
+PRMIA Institute seeks the submission of high-quality papers relating to professional risk management for publication in forthcoming anthologies.
+All accepted papers will be made available to Sustaining Members via the Institute’s portal.

 Topics of particular interest include:

 All papers received will be subject to peer review to ensure quality and relevance: please see below for submission guidelines.
-If you would like to discuss your proposal in more detail, please contact Alex Voicu by email: email@example.com. .
+If you would like to discuss your proposal in more detail, please contact us by email at [email protected].

 - PRMIA Institute welcomes high-quality, non-commercial contributions from risk management professionals on any matter which is of professional interest to fellow practitioners.

-- Papers should be accompanied by a short abstract summarizing the paper: for example, problems analysed, trends identified, and conclusions reached.
-Papers should also be accompanied by up to 7 keywords which summarise the key themes of the paper and should include a short biographical description of the author(s).
+- Papers should be accompanied by a short abstract summarizing the paper: for example, problems analyzed, trends identified, and conclusions reached.
+Papers should also be accompanied by up to 7 keywords which summarize the key themes of the paper and should include a short biographical description of the author(s).

 - Papers should be prepared in Microsoft Word.
 Figures, tables and graphs should be submitted in their original format.
 An electronic copy original data (where applicable) should also be included, with sources acknowledged.
 Authors should take care to avoid using material from third party sources which are subject to copyright restrictions unless copyright permission is granted.
 Papers should be supported where applicable by references to examples and case studies, with citations made using the Vancouver style: cf.e.g. https://en.wikipedia.org/wiki/Vancouver_system